rwilcox/my-learnings-docs/learning_aws.md

 #### Integration Response Mapping Template for index actions

-You'll need to process DyamoDB's results to a better format, as it will return the attribute type where sterotypically REST apis would just return the value.
+You'll need to process DyamoDB's results to a better format, as DynamoDB will return the attribute type where sterotypically REST apis would just return the value.

 So `"foobar": {"S": "baz"}`.
-Which is very odd.
+Which is very odd: not very RESTful, not very expected.
 You'll need to map the DynamoDB results back to something useful

 In the Integration Response, the mapping template: